 In 2010, the organization changed its name to The Printmaking Center of New Jersey.
 While its popular acronym ‘PCNJ’ remained constant, the new name reflects the organization’s identity as a place where artists and the public gather, and its goal to use printmaking as a community-building tool.

 The Printmaking Center remains the only open printmaking studio in the state and provides a full range of vital and unique services and programs for artists and the general public.
 Members rent time in the professional studios for a fee.
 Each year a number of editions are published bringing together prominent artists with Master Printers.
 The Center also offers professional artists and novices alike an opportunity to enroll in an expansive selection of printmaking workshops.
 In-house galleries feature several dynamic exhibitions annually.
 All exhibitions are free and open to the public.

 The Printmaking Center of New Jersey is an award-winning non-profit arts center.
 For the past 40 years The Printmaking Center has provided exhibitions, education and open working studios that support and encourage the fine art of printmaking.
-Our facility houses two galleries, and studios with equipment for printmaking, papermaking, letterpress, photography and book arts.
+Our facility houses two galleries, and studios with equipment for intaglio, relief, monotype, screen printing, digital printing, papermaking, letterpress, and book arts.
 Each year thousands of adults and children participate in a variety of experiences at the center.

 The mission of the Printmaking Center of New Jersey is to encourage, support and promote the fine art of printmaking in all its varied forms; to promote interaction among and between artists and the general public; and to advance the artistic and professional growth of artists at varying levels of experience.